Joshua Nkomo: Children, Political Career, Death - Pindula, Local Knowledge

 Gonakudzingwa Imprisonment

-Like most nationalists, Nkomo fell prey to the brutality of the setler regime.
-On April 6, 1964, Nkomo was arrested, detained and spent the ten and half years in prison at Gonakudzingwa Restriction Camp alongside Josiah Chinamano, Ruth Chinamano, Paul Tangi Mhova Mkondo.
-On his release in 1974, He did not quit politics, rather he went straight aheadly moved back to the centre stage of the Zimbabwe liberation struggle, chanting his ‘song’, one-man one-vote.
-Nkomo upon release, fled to Zambia to fight for Zimbabwean independence
+Like most nationalists, Nkomo fell prey to the minority govenment.
+On 6 April 1964, Nkomo was arrested, detained and spent ten and half years in prison at Gonakudzingwa Restriction Camp alongside Josiah Chinamano, Ruth Chinamano, Paul Tangi Mhova Mkondo.
+On his release in 1974, He did not quit politics, rather he moved back to the centre stage of the Zimbabwe liberation struggle, chanting his ‘song’, one-man one-vote.
+Nkomo upon release, fled to Zambia.

 Gukurahundi Era